FPolygon/MigrationAssistant/README.md

 ## Support

-For issues and feature requests, please use the [GitHub issue tracker](https://github.com/YOUR_USERNAME/MigrationAssistant/issues).
+For issues and feature requests, please use the [GitHub issue tracker](https://github.com/YOUR_USERNAME/MigrationAssistant/issues) (URL to be updated when repository is published).